 TraXall France key account manager Malika said: “Each client, each case, each demand is different.
 It is a constantly changing sector in which we must keep up with the news, technological innovations, fiscal and environmental rules, manufacturers’ innovations, etc. So, each day is different from the previous; it is impossible to get bored.”

 Marta at TraXall International, who has four years’ experience in the industry, said: “It is a collaborative process that involves different agents, from OEM to leasing companies, including the employees of a company.
 Cross-functional working has always attracted me and I find it very enriching on a professional level.”

 The fleet sector is traditionally seen as a male-dominated industry.
 Do you see a change in female representation in recent years?

-Katy, Marketing Manager at TraXall Germany, who has worked in the industry since 2006, said: “There are many efforts in the field now and it has definitely improved compared to 10 years ago.
+A female colleague at TraXall Germany said: “There are many efforts in the field now and it has definitely improved compared to 10 years ago.
 However, there is still a long way to go.
 Women still have to work harder than men and prove themselves before they get the same recognition.”

 Other female TraXall colleagues agree that the barriers that once existed have been broken down – with one saying that the fleet sector is no longer a male-dominated industry, certainly not in France.
 “It’s the opposite,” she said Florence, of TraXall France.
 “At TraXall, only a third of the operators are men and all the customer service managers are women.
 With regards to our customers, most of our contacts are women too.
 I have never seen any gender differentiation: in this sector, women often hold senior positions.”